RyanCheungJF/synch/docs/UserGuide.md

 Here, the user is able to customize their settings accordingly.

 There are a few keys which are not allowed.
 Among them are the 'SHIFT, TAB, SPACE, d, e, f, \' keys.
 This is due to conflicts with the browser default commands.
 We seek your understanding to work with the constraints and would recommend users to use number/ alphabet keys.

+Since all options are used with 'ALT', it is enabled by default.
+Hence, if '1' is used as a keybind, it will only be activated upon 'ALT + 1', and users only need to key '1' into the text field.

 #### 2.5 Ad Detection